sayar/RedisMVA/module5_redis_python_node/README.md

 #### Querying the Database

-Now that we have the data up in Mongo let's make a quick app that will query this data.
-We'll call this `query.js`.
+Now that we have the data up in MongoDB, let's make an app that will query this data.
+We can call this `query.js`.

 ```js
 var MongoClient = require('mongodb').MongoClient